sdanish4git/java/README.md

+# Assignment -6
+Write a program to simulate a car dealership sales process.
+Dealership will have Employees, working selling vehicle to customers.
 # Assignment -5
 1. Write a program to check a String is palindrome or not.
 2. Java Anagrams- HackerRanck link -https://www.hackerrank.com/challenges/java-anagrams/problem